wilmoore/reactq/README.md

 Features
 --------

-**1. Provides an elegant plug-in API with minimal ceremony**: ReactQ was built with ease-of-integration in mind;
+**1. Opinionated**: ReactQueue does not deal with static events.
+This mitigates the potential hidden dependency issues.

-however, it is also meant to provide extreme flexibility.
-It can be used for trivial tasks such as logging and caching.
-It can also be used for non-trivial tasks such as application filtering for access-rights checking, data filtering, or data validation.
+**2. Flexibility with minimal ceremony**: ReactQ was built with ease-of-integration in mind; however, it is meant to provide extreme flexibility.
+ReactQueue can be used for trivial tasks like logging and caching.
+It can also be used for non-trivial tasks like data filtering, request/response header manipulation, or access-rights checking.
+Whatever the task, the syntax is the same simple-chainable internal DSL.

-**2. ReactQueue is quite opinionated**: ReactQueue does not deal with static events.
-This mitigates the potential issues surrounding hidden dependencies.
+**3. Honors priority**: ReactQueue, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.

-**3. Honors Priority**: ReactQueue allows callbacks to be added with a specific priority so functions can be called in a preferred order.
+**4. Built on the shoulders of giants**: ReactQueue currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).
+We may eventually add drivers for other event managers/dispatchers such as the very mature "Symfony Event Dispatcher".

 Installing